VowpalWabbit/vowpalwabbit.github.io/_guides/python_first_steps.md

 title: Getting started with Vowpal Wabbit and Python
 order: 6
 module_id: python_getting_started
-description: This tutorial runs you through the absolute basics for Python
+description: This tutorial is a quick introduction to training and testing your model with Vowpal Wabbit using Python.
 guide_link_text: See the Vowpal Wabbit Python tutorial
 level: basic
 layout: tutorial